-Garden Horse: This is a flexible tube made of soft rubber.
+Garden Hose: This is a flexible tube made of soft rubber.
 Both ends of the tube are open and can be fitted to various devices for specific functions.

 Vacuum Bag: A major component of a vacuum cleaner, this bag serves the purpose of creating suction.
-It prevents debris from flowing back in the pool during the cleaning process.
+It prevents debris from flowing back into the pool during the cleaning process.

 Telescoping Pool Pole: Pool owners agree that a telescoping pole is important in carrying manual cleaning in the pool.
 These poles come in different lengths depending on the size of the pool.
 Conventionally, it is used in skimming water to capture floating debris.
 It can also be fitted to a brush on one end and used in cleaning the walls of a pool.